SalesforceLabs/ampscript-core/README.md

 ## Roadmap
+* VSCode plugin
-* Increase supported feature set for both static analysis and runtime execution
+* Increase supported feature
 * A 95% compatibility target for supporting ampscript functions, with mockability for local execution.
 * SSJS & GTL
 * Static code analysis tools to identify and remediate performance or security issues